 - Edgar Kobak, Nov.
 1944

 At the same time, there had been much conjecture at Mutual that its president, Miller McClintock, would leave when his two-year contract ran out at the end of 1944.
+Internal disagreement over operating policies with the MBS executive organization was behind much of it; also, McCormick suffered a mild heart attack in August.
 So when Kobak and McClintock almost simultaneously announced their respective resignations in October 1944, there was little doubt where Kobak would go next.

 When Kobak reported to work as Mutual's new president November 20, 1944, he had a full plate of problems waiting for him.
 His task was an unenviable one: to whip Mutual into shape.